 The Atlanta BeltLine Goes North

-Past the intersection of 10th Street and Monroe Drive, the Atlanta BeltLine corridor extends north via the Northeast Trail hiking trail, which currently ends at Westminster Drive.
-The full Northeast Trail will extend past Piedmont Park, making a connection to the Lindbergh MARTA Station.
+Past the intersection of 10th Street and Monroe Drive, the Atlanta BeltLine corridor extends north via the Northeast (Interim) Trail, which currently ends at Westminster Drive.
+The full Northeast Trail will eventually extend past Piedmont Park, making a connection to the Lindbergh MARTA Station.
 Due to Georgia Power infrastructure improvements, the work on this corridor will be divided into three segments.

 Monroe Dr. to Westminster Dr.